osbjs/osbjs/README.md

 let sprite1 = new Sprite('sb/test.png', Layer.Background)
 sprite1.Move(1000, 3000, new Position(320, 345), new Position(240, 480))

+// You can also pass timestamp string to startTime/endTime/time argument.
+// timestamp must be in osu timestamp format `mm:ss:fff` sprite1.Move('00:04:000', '00:05:000', new Position(320, 345), new Position(240, 480)) // this works too

 let sprite2 = new Sprite('sb/beam.png', Layer.Background)
 sprite2.Fade(1, 1, 1, 0)